-I takes a close interest in the clients' competition and racing results and regards their success partly as a measure of the Practice's performance.
+I take a close interest in the clients' competition and racing results and regard their success partly as a measure of the Practice's performance.

 I graduated with a veterinary degree from the University of Liverpool in 2008, having gained a BSc (Hons) in equine science in 2006 during an intercalated year at the University of the West of England.
 My first job was in large animal practice in Northumberland where I developed an interest in equine work.
 After 3 years I decided to concentrate on equine work and headed south to Dorset.
 March 2014 saw me returning north to join the team at Station House Vets and pursue my interest in working with equine athletes.